 MGL - Fundamental Analysis: Financial Health & Valuation

-🏭 Business Model & Competitive Advantage: MGL operates in city gas distribution, supplying CNG and PNG to households, industries, and vehicles.
-Its competitive advantage lies in regulatory backing, strong distribution infrastructure, and steady demand for clean energy.
-However, profitability is sensitive to input gas prices and government policies.
+🏭 Business Model & Advantage: MGL operates in city gas distribution, supplying CNG and PNG to households, industries, and vehicles.
+Competitive advantage lies in regulated monopoly in Mumbai region, strong infrastructure, and government support for clean energy.
+However, profitability is sensitive to input costs and regulatory changes.

 Positive